Garachi: Language

 Patkanov's analysis of the language of the Garachi (based on 101 common phrases) indicated that despite being Indo-Aryan, it is not mutually intelligible with any of the Romani or Domari dialects of the Balkans, Russia, or the Middle East.
 In addition to it, the Garachi observed by Patkanov spoke Azeri and sometimes Tat as a second and third language respectively.

 Here are four phrases in Garachi and Romani languages with translation.

 Present-day

 Most Garachis nowadays are settled and live in communities in Yevlakh, Agdash, Gakh, Khachmaz and Baku suburbs numbering altogether around 2,000 people.
-Small communities in Shusha and Jabrayil were driven out by the Armenian forces during the First Nagorno-Karabakh War Nowadays the Garachi are undergoing cultural and linguistic assimilation by Azeris.
-Modern Garachi couples tend to have 2 to 3 children as opposed to 5 and above, as it was often the case throughout their history.
+Small communities in Shusha and Jabrayil were driven out by the Armenian forces during the First Nagorno-Karabakh War.
+Presently the Garachi are undergoing cultural and linguistic assimilation by Azeris.
+Modern Garachi couples tend to have 2 to 3 children as opposed to 5 and above, as was often the case throughout their history.